lsst/rtn-045/index.rst

 In the past (DP0-era), tutorials defined their learning level (target audience) as beginner, intermediate, or advanced.
 This was not useful for two main reasons.
-One, there was no consistency in the application of the user profiles (see `RTN-002 <https://rtn-002.lsst.io/>`_), and two, the learning levels were only in the header or in the readme file and probably missed.
+One, it is too challenging to be consistent in the application of qualitative user profiles (see `RTN-002 <https://rtn-002.lsst.io/>`_), and two, the learning levels were only in the header or in the readme file and not easily seen by users.

+Thus, the tutorials do not have defined learning levels or target audeinces.

-The better approach is to set up tutorials in a hierarchical system where they are listed to the user in order from beginner to more advanced.
+Instead, tutorials are arranged in a hierarchical system where they appear to the user in order from introductory to more advanced.

 The "100 level" are the `How-to: RSP functionality`_ tutorials.